 [NLP,PS] Summarization of Opinionated Political Documents with Varied Perpsectives

-Nicholas Deas, Kathleen McKeown (Preprint)
+Nicholas Deas, Kathleen McKeown (COLING 2025)

 [NLP,P] MASIVE: Open-Ended Affective State Identification in English and Spanish